Multimodal Trajectory Representation Learning for Travel Time Estimation: Introduction

 \begin{itemize}[itemsep=0pt,parsep=0pt,topsep=0pt,leftmargin=*] \item We propose the MDTI framework, which jointly leverages GPS sequences, grid trajectories, and road network constraints to systematically overcome the limitations of existing methods that rely on single or dual modalities, thereby enhancing semantic richness and completeness in trajectory representation.

-\item We design a cross-modal interaction module and a dynamic trajectory modeling module: the former aligns heterogeneous features and extracts consistent semantics across modalities, while the latter adaptively encodes trajectories of varying lengths, mitigating the information loss and redundancy inherent in fixed-length modeling.
+\item We designed a multimodal fusion module that not only aligns heterogeneous features and extracts consistent cross-modal semantics but also adaptively encodes trajectories of varying lengths, mitigating the inherent information loss and redundancy issues in fixed-length modeling.

 \item Extensive experiments on multiple real-world transportation datasets demonstrate that \name\ significantly outperforms state-of-the-art methods in TTE, validating the effectiveness of multimodal fusion and dynamic modeling in addressing the core challenges of trajectory representation. \end{itemize}